-Jason Marczak is director of policy at Americas Society and Council of the Americas.
-He is also senior editor of the AS/COA policy journal, Americas Quarterly, and managing editor of AQ Online, overseeing the magazine’s online content.
-At AS/COA, he leads select working groups of business members, with current initiatives focusing on Latino integration and immigration as well as security and violence prevention in Central America.
-Among his publications, Mr. Marczak recently co-authored a white paper titled Security in Central America’s Northern Triangle: Violence Reduction and the Role of the Private Sector in El Salvador (December 2012).
+Jason Marczak was the director of policy at Americas Society and Council of the Americas.
+He was also senior editor of the AS/COA policy journal, Americas Quarterly, and managing editor of AQ Online, overseeing the magazine’s online content.
+At AS/COA, he led select working groups of business members, with initiatives focusing on Latino integration and immigration as well as security and violence prevention in Central America.
+Among his publications, Mr. Marczak co-authored a white paper titled Security in Central America’s Northern Triangle: Violence Reduction and the Role of the Private Sector in El Salvador (December 2012).

 Prior to joining AS/COA in 2006, Mr. Marczak was a program officer with Partners of the Americas’ Center for Civil Society, and from 1999 to 2001 he was a legislative aide for U.S. Representative Sam Farr with a portfolio including trade, technology, and small business issues.
 He is a contributing blogger to AQ Online and has written for publications such as El Universal, World Politics Review, Foreign Affairs, El Diario, Houston Chronicle, O Estado de São Paulo, and The Miami Herald.